Compaq Presario: Post-merger models (2002–2013)

-Beginning in 2002, new models in the Presario brand were introduced, this time being produced by HP instead of Compaq due to the merger that happened in May of that year.
-At this point, the Presario brand was repurposed as a line of entry-level computers made by HP under the Compaq brand name alongside HP's other offerings, which includes their own line of consumer-oriented computers such as the Pavilion and Envy.
+Shortly after the merger with Compaq and HP closed in May 2002, all models in the Presario lineup were produced by HP, being sold alongside HP's other offerings such as the Pavilion (and later Envy).
+Around the mid 2000s, new models in the Presario brand were introduced, replacing the ones that were carried over from Compaq into the new company in 2002 (which were discontinued on January 29, 2006).
+At that time, the Presario brand was repurposed as a line of entry-level computers made by HP under the Compaq brand name to distinguish it from HP's other mainstream brands.
 Unlike previous generation Presario computers made by Compaq prior to the 2002 merger, which were often referred to as "Series" to determine each lineup from one generation to the next, the refreshed lineup by HP does not use the aforementioned naming scheme to represent each new generation of computers.

-Models produced by HP under the Compaq Presario brand include the S, SA, SG, SR, SV, and CQ series of desktop computers and the 2100, 2200, 2500, A, B, C (C500, C700), F (F500, F700), M (M2000), R (R3000), V (V2000, V3000, V5000, V6000), X (X6000), XL, and CQ series of laptop computers.
-The 4000, 6000, and 8000 series of the previous "Series 5" generation were also carried over and were sold until January 29, 2006.
-All-in-one models returned to the Presario brand after being last produced by Compaq in 1998, and were manufactured by HP.
-Hardware during this timeframe were in the low-end to mid-range, with the majority of Presario desktops using processors such as the Pentium Dual-Core and Athlon II as well as (in most cases) having onboard graphics and sound.
-Presario laptops mostly consisted of near-identical rebrands of HP models, such as the Presario V2000 being based on the Pavilion dv1000 series of laptops.
+The initial models in the Presario lineup following the 2002 merger included the 4000, 6000, and 8000 series of desktop computers from the previous "Series 5" generation, which were sold until late January 2006.
+The later models produced by HP under the Compaq Presario brand include the S, SA, SG, SR, SV, and CQ series of desktop computers and the 2100, 2200, 2500, A, B, C (C500, C700), F (F500, F700), M (M2000), R (R3000), V (V2000, V3000, V5000, V6000), X (X6000), XL, and CQ series of laptop computers.
+All-in-one models returned to the Presario brand around the late 2000s and early 2010s after being last produced by Compaq in 1998, and were manufactured by HP.

+Initially featuring the same hardware as the pre-merger models, including mainstream processors such as the Pentium 4 and Athlon XP, the hardware for Presario models made by HP in the later years were in the low-end to mid-range, with the majority of Presario desktops using entry-level and mid-range processors such as the Pentium Dual-Core and Athlon II.
+In most cases, onboard graphics and sound were standard.
+Some Presario desktops were rebrands of equivalent HP models, while Presario laptops often consisted of near-identical rebrands of HP models, such as the Presario V2000 being based on the Pavilion dv1000 series of laptops.
 All models came with Windows XP preinstalled from May 2002 to November 2006, Windows Vista from November 2006 to July 2009, and Windows 7 from July 2009 to 2013.
 Compaq-provided software was also subsequently replaced with HP-provided software following the 2002 merger.

 All models of the Presario brand produced by HP were produced up until 2013, when the Compaq brand name was discontinued by HP that year.
-Upon its discontinuation, only three desktop models and three laptop models were available as of May 2013, most of them being the same models introduced since at least 2009.
+At the time of its discontinuation, only three desktop models and three laptop models were available as of May 2013, most of them being the same models introduced since at least 2009.